 - keep track of financial market trends and update client portfolio accordingly

 - develop and implement financial growth plans for clients

-- talk to clients to assess their current incomes, insurance coverage, financial objectives, risk tolerance and other expenses
+- talk to clients to assess their current incomes, insurance coverage, financial objectives, risk tolerance, real estate planning, and other expenses

 - prepare finance growth projections for clients like performance reports and financial documents, and explain them to clients